Ultimately, I am a carnivore.

 I enjoy a good salad.
 Love a properly prepared potato.

 But can they touch a good steak?
-No. No, they cannot.
+No, they cannot.

 I do not judge people who do not partake of steak for health or ethical reasons.

-I get it.
-I do.
-There are days I think I could be a vegetarian, too.
+There are days I think I could be a vegetarian too.

 But then my wife and I go shopping at Tanger Outlets, and the smell of fine meat being masterfully prepared wafts through the air, finds my nostrils and uses them to lift me off the ground, floating me to a carnivorous epiphany.

 I’m not going to discount any of them.
 To each their own.
 I’ve had a pretty good steak at the Waffle House, you know?
-But, if you’re going somewhere to eat a steak around Pigeon Forge and Gatlinburg, these are the places you want to go.
+But, if you’re going somewhere to eat a steak, these are the places you want to go.

 Calhoun’s is an East Tennessee staple born on Kingston Pike in Knoxville in 1983.
-Calhoun’s is first and foremost a barbecue joint featuring ribs that have won national awards.
+This establishment is first and foremost a barbecue joint featuring ribs that have won national awards.

 So, it’s not surprising that most people don’t think of steaks when they think of Calhoun’s.
 But my friends, I promise you, the folks at Calhoun’s know their way around meat.